-A large number of Post-Common Envelop Binaries (PCEBs) show apparent period variations which are frequently attributed to giant circumbinary planets \citep{Zorotovic2013, Heber2016} through Eclipse Timing Variation (ETV) caused by the Light-Travel Time Effect (LTTE) \citep{Irwin1952, Borkovits2015}. \citet{Marsh2018} reports at least 10 PCEBs with proposed circumbinary brown dwarfs or planets detected with ETV modelling.
+A large number of PCEBs show apparent period variations, which are frequently attributed to giant circumbinary planets \citep{Zorotovic2013, Heber2016} through eclipse timing variation (ETV) caused by the light-travel time effect (LTTE) \citep{Irwin1952, Borkovits2015}. \citet{Marsh2018} reports at least ten PCEBs with proposed circumbinary brown dwarfs or planets detected with ETV modeling.

-\citet{Zorotovic2013} investigated the origin of these planets with binary population synthesis simulations and concluded that it is very unlikely to have been formed in the primordial circumbinary disk (first-generation scenario) and survived the energetic common envelope (CE) evolution.
-The same authors propose the formation of the planets from the CE material (second-generation scenario) as the most likely for PCEBs, although the planetary formation is still an open question with \citet{Bear2014} arguing in favor of the first-generation hypothesis.
+\citet{Zorotovic2013} investigated the origin of these planets with binary population synthesis simulations and concluded that it is very unlikely that they formed in the primordial circumbinary disk (first-generation scenario) and survived the energetic common envelope (CE) evolution.
+The same authors proposed the formation of the planets from the CE material (second-generation scenario) as being the most likely for PCEBs, although their planetary formation is still an open question, with \citet{Bear2014} arguing in favor of the first-generation hypothesis.

 \citet{Pulley2022} evaluated seven PCEBs with claimed circumbinary planets detected using the ETV method.
-They remarkably revealed that none of the more than 30 circumbinary models that have been proposed through the years have accurately predicted eclipse times within a year.
+Remarkably, they revealed that none of the more than 30 circumbinary models that have been proposed through the years have accurately predicted eclipse times within a year.
 Additionally, most of these models have failed the tests of dynamic stability, making the existence of these circumbinary planets questionable.
-We give as an example the HW Vir which is the prototype of PCEBs with a subdwarf (sdB) primary star and a M dwarf (dM) secondary. \citet{Beuermann2012B} presented a two planetary companions model which was proved to be stable for at least 10 Myr.
-However, recent studies \citep{Esmer2021, Brown-Sevilla2021, Mai2022} resulted in dynamically unstable configuration on short-time scale.
+We give, as an example, HW Vir, which is the prototype of PCEBs, with a subdwarf (sdB) primary star and an M dwarf (dM) secondary. \citet{Beuermann2012B} presented a two-planetary companion model that proved to be stable for at least 10 Myr.
+However, recent studies \citep{Esmer2021, Brown-Sevilla2021, Mai2022} have found dynamically unstable configurations on short timescales.